 - Don't hail taxis on the street, especially after dark.

-- Book taxis by phone, use a shopping centre taxi desk or the My Teksi App.
+- Book taxis by phone, use a shopping centre taxi desk.

-- Confirm that there is a license (with photo) on the dashboard or seatback before entering a taxi.
-Make sure that the driver's appearance matches the photo.
+- Confirm there is a licence (with photo) on the dashboard or seatback before entering a taxi.
+Check the driver's appearance matches the photo.

 - If you're alone in a taxi, sit in the back seat.

 - Keep your belongings with you when you're in a taxi.

 - If your taxi stops to pick up additional passengers (which isn't allowed but sometimes happens), get out of the taxi when safe to do so.